-4) Follow-up to the 2002 Process Evaluation
+7. Follow-up to the 2002 Process Evaluation

 The 2002 EM&V activities will provide feedback to the program implementers on elements of the recycling program that can be improved to enhance the program's performance.
 In 2003, follow-up with the program managers, planners, and implementer will be conducted to implement recommendations from the 2002 EM&V process evaluations.
-This will include strategizing and implementing program delivery strategy for the Hard-to-Reach market.
+This will include making recommendations for program delivery strategy for the hard-to-reach market.